Trip Highlights

 During the Upper Dolpo Trek, how is the accommodation?

-Since this is a camping trek, most days trek consists of camping in designated camping areas.
+Since this is a camping trek, most days trek consist of camping in designated camping areas.
 There are limited tea houses or lodges available.
 Camping equipment, including tents and sleeping bags, is typically provided by your trekking agency.

 How is the drinking water during the Upper Dolpo trek?